 Who’s it for: Monster battlestation owners and media moguls.

-It’s the biggest monitor we’ve reviewed in the Digital Trends office by a fair margin, and it drew the attention of every coworker who walked by the test lab.
+It’s one of the biggest monitors we’ve reviewed in the Digital Trends office by a fair margin, and tied for the absolute largest — with the equally enormous LG 38UC99.
+During our testing, it drew the attention of every coworker who walked by the test lab.
 Many even stopped in for a quick game of Overwatch, or to check out a 4K trailer.

-If you can afford it, the LG 38UC99 is one of the most impressive monitors you’ll ever set eyes on, and it’s sure to give your gaming rig or media machine an extra pop that even a 4K monitor can’t provide.
+If you can afford it, the Ultrasharp U3818W is one of the most impressive monitors you’ll ever set eyes on, and it’s sure to give your gaming rig or media machine an extra pop that even a 4K monitor can’t provide.

 How we test